Robert Smalls

 On August 22, 1912, Smalls wrote to U.S. Senator Knute Nelson, "I never lose sight of the fact that had it not been for the Republican Party, I never would have been an office-holder of any kind—from 1862 to the present."[2]
 He described the Republican party as "the party of Lincoln...which unshackled the necks of four million human beings."[3]

-When it looked like the segregationist Woodrow Wilson would win the 1912 presidential election, Smalls wrote, "I ask that every colored man in the North who has a vote to cast would cast that vote for the regular Republican Party and thus bury the Democratic Party so deep that there will not be seen even a bubble coming from the spot where the burial took place."[4]
+When it looked like the segregationist Democrat, Woodrow Wilson, would win the 1912 presidential election, Smalls wrote, "I ask that every colored man in the North who has a vote to cast would cast that vote for the regular Republican Party and thus bury the Democratic Party so deep that there will not be seen even a bubble coming from the spot where the burial took place."[4]

 Smalls died in 1915, at the age of 75.
 He was buried in his family's plot in the churchyard of the Tabernacle Baptist Church in downtown Beaufort.
 The monument to Smalls in this churchyard is inscribed with a statement he made to the South Carolina legislature in 1895: